National Party (United States): Founding Conference, Chicago, Illinois October 3–4, 1917

 "Fundamentally the war is struggle between the ideals and aspirations of democracy on the one hand, and the ideals and aspirations of autocracy on the other hand.
 Imperfect though our democracy may be, nevertheless it is one of the most advanced in the world.

 "We rejoice in the assurance that in the words of President Wilson we have entered this war for no selfish objects of our own ...

 "We entered the war to resist international aggression and lawlessness, to establish a permanent basis for international peace, and to aid the movement toward democracy in all lands.
 Believing that these aims are coincident with the best interests of all free peoples, and even those of the people of Germany, and confident that this nation will not forget these aims nor permit our forces to be used for conquest or imperialistic oppression, we pledge our full and undivided support to our nation and its allies in the pursuit of these aims."

 The group also called in no uncertain terms for an end to the "unlimited power of censorship now reposed in the Postmaster General," in favor of a less draconian "national council of censorship, upon which the various social reform and labor movements of the country shall be adequately represented."

 One historian has noted that except for the addition of a plank calling for the prohibition of alcohol the platform of the National Party "virtually duplicated the Socialist Party platform of 1916."
 This had been a comparatively moderate document dominated by the party's right wing, placing emphasis upon immediate ameliorative demands rather than long-term universal objectives.

 The fledgling organization was immediately struck by personal animosity and factional squabbling.
 Social Democrat John Spargo became involved in an argument with Mrs. Henry Gould, who had previously pledged $5,000 in seed money to the new organization.
 She bolted the gathering, never writing the group its promised check.
 The Social Democrats also clashed with Hopkins and his Progressive Party associates, with the two groups at loggerheads over their mutual desire to dominate the new organization.

 First Convention, Chicago, March 6–8, 1918

 The Second Convention of the National Party adopted a formal organizational constitution and revised platform for the organization.
 The group was to be headed by a National Chairman, four Vice Chairmen, and a National Executive Committee of 29.
-Former Socialist David Coates was elected National Chairman, while J.A.H.
-Hopkins of Morristown, New Jersey was elected First Vice Chairman and Chairman of the National Executive Committee.
+Former Socialist David C. Coates was elected National Chairman, while J. A. H. Hopkins of Morristown, New Jersey was elected First Vice Chairman and Chairman of the National Executive Committee.